-The second method to extract alcohol from wine is a process called reverse osmosis.
+The second method to extract alcohol from wine is reverse osmosis.
 During this process, vintners use high pressure instead of heat to achieve their goals.
-They force the wine against a membrane, which is a very thin physical barrier.
+They force the wine against a membrane, a very thin physical barrier.
 This barrier functions as a filter that separates water and alcohol from the wine’s aromatic components.

 Next, the vintners distill the mix of water and alcohol to remove the alcohol.
 And finally, they reunite the remaining water with the aromatic components.
-As water volume is lower than the alcohol-water mix, they typically have to add more water to get to the proper proportions.
+As the water volume is lower than the alcohol-water mix, they typically add more water to get to the proper proportions.

 Method 3: Spinning Cones

-The third way to make non-alcohol wine is the spinning cones technology.
-Vintners put their wine into a column of cones that spin at very high speed.
-These movements create centrifugal forces that transform the wine into a very thin film.
+The third way to make non-alcohol wine is the spinning cone technology.
+Vintners put their wine into a column of cones that spin at a very high speed.
+These movements create centrifugal forces that transform the wine into a thin film.
 Next, nitrogen gas is pumped into the column.
 This gas extracts the aroma components from the wine, which are stored in a separate tank.

-The remaining mix of water and alcohol runs through the spinning cones column again.
+The remaining mix of water and alcohol runs through the spinning cone column again.
 But this time, the vintners increase the temperature inside the column.
 This second run-through separates the water from the alcohol so that the vintners can extract the alcohol.
-Finally, they remix the water with the aroma components to create the non-alcoholic wine.
+Finally, they remix the water with the aroma components to create a non-alcoholic wine.

 One of the most interesting questions regarding non-alcoholic wine is about taste.
-And non-alcoholic wine actually provides different sensations than regular wine with alcohol.
-Ethanol (which is the specific type of alcohol used in beverages) doesn’t have a distinct flavor, though.
-Just like water, it’s rather neutral in taste.
+And nonalcoholic wine actually provides different sensations than regular wine with alcohol.
+Ethanol (the specific type of alcohol used in beverages) does not have a distinct flavor, though.
+Just like water, it is rather neutral in taste.